California Acorn Barnacle

 California Acorn Barnacle, Megabalanus californicus.
 Cluster Size: 10 cm (4.0 inches) x 10 cm (4.0 inches) x 13 cm (5.1 inches).

 Phylogeny: The California Acorn Barnacle, Megabalanus californicus (Pilsbry, 1916), is a member of the Balanidae Family of Acorn Barnacles.
-It is also known as the Red-striped Acorn Barnacle and the White-ribbed Red Barnacle.
-In Mexico, it is known as Percebe Californiano.
+The subfamily Megabalaninae is one of ten subfamilies in the Balanidae Family, and Megabalaninae contains six genera.
+The Genus Megabalanus is comprised of thirty-six species.
+The genus name Megabalanus comes from the Greek words for “large acorn shell”.
+They are also known as the Red-striped Acorn Barnacle and the White-ribbed Red Barnacle and in Mexico as Percebe Californiano.

 Reproduction: The California Acorn Barnacle is hermaphroditic and reproduces via broadcast spawning.
 The eggs are fertilized in the mantle cavity, forming planktonic nauplii larvae.
-After several larval stages the organisms cements onto a substrate and undergoes metamorphosis.
+After several larval stages the organism cements itself onto the substrate and undergoes metamorphosis.